 Norfolk State University

-Dr. Michael Keeve has a Ph.D. in mathematics from Georgia Institute of Technology.
-He was appointed as Dean in July 2018.
-Previously he served as Associate Dean since 2011.
-Dr. Keeve earned a bachelor’s degree in mathematics from Hampton University and went on to graduate from the University of Virginia with a master’s in applied mathematics.
-Born in Lottsburg, Virginia in 1963, Keeve is the sixth of seven children of Robert and Gracie Keeve.
+Dr. Michael Keeve was appointed dean of the College of Science, Engineering, and Technology at Norfolk State University in July.
+He began serving as associate dean in 2011.
+Dr. Keeve earned a bachelor’s degree in mathematics from Hampton University and went on to graduate from the University of Virginia with a master’s degree in applied mathematics.
+He earned a Ph.D. at the Georgia Institute of Technology.
+Born in Lottsburg, VA in 1963, Keeve is the sixth of seven children of Robert and Gracie Keeve.

 Dr. Robin N. Coger